 Last Thanksgiving, my boyfriend and I were tasked with transporting three Milk Bar pies and a mound of their famous truffles from Los Angeles, California to Tucson, Arizona.
-During regular, non-holiday times — when it's an advertised seven hours — this task might seem easy enough, but leaving Los Angeles the seven days leading up to a holiday, prepare to tack on an extra three as you'll stand bumper to bumper well past Palm Springs.
+During regular, non-holiday times — when it's an advertised seven hours — this task might seem easy enough.
+But, when leaving Los Angeles the seven days leading up to a holiday, prepare to tack on an extra three hours as you'll sit in your car bumper to bumper well past Palm Springs.

 Video of the Day

 This is all to say, showing up to dinner with the pies not spoiled by the desert heat we'd be sitting in for 10 hours would be a challenge in and of itself.